shoelace-style/shoelace/docs/components/drawer.md

 [component-header:sl-drawer]

-Drawers slide out from a container to expose additional options and information.
+Drawers slide in from a container to expose additional options and information.

 ```html preview
 <sl-drawer label="Drawer" class="drawer-overview">